mapproxy/mapproxy/doc/services.rst

 A request to ``/tms/1.0.0`` will return the TMS metadata as XML. ``/tms/1.0.0/layername`` will return information about the bounding box, resolutions and tile size of this specific layer.

+``md``
+""""""
+``md`` is for metadata.
+These fields are used for the TMS ``Capabilities`` responses.
+See the example below for all supported keys.
+If no special md block is provided here than the entries of the wms md block are used.

 ``use_grid_names``
 """"""""""""""""""